DivyamTalwar/MarketingAutomation/README.md

 ---

-### **🧠 The Architecture: A Digital Marketing Agency in a Box**
+### **🧠 The Digital Agency: Architecture & Blueprints**
-AI Marketing Swarm is not a single application.
-It's a collection of specialized, expert workflows orchestrated by `n8n`.
+AI Marketing Swarm is a collection of specialized, expert workflows orchestrated by `n8n`.
 Each workflow is a "specialist" in our digital agency, designed to perform a specific marketing function with peak efficiency.
 This modular architecture allows for infinite scalability and easy customization.

 <details>
 <summary><strong>🏛️ Click to Meet the Marketing Task Force: The Specialist Workflows</strong></summary>